Health Service Guide

 Work Environment Conditions: 785-296-4386

-Call Human Resources at the number listed above with questions concerning conditions in the work environment.
+Call Kansas Department of Labor, Industrial Safety and Health Division at the number listed above with questions concerning conditions in the work environment.

 Other Helpful Numbers